Malice (rapper)

-Gene Elliott Thornton Jr. (born August 18, 1973), better known by his stage name No Malice (formerly known as Malicious and later Malice), is an American rapper from Virginia Beach, Virginia.
-He is best known for being one half of hip hop duo Clipse, alongside his brother and fellow rapper Pusha T. No Malice released his solo debut album Hear Ye Him, in 2013, and his second studio album, Let the Dead Bury the Dead, in 2017.
+Gene Elliott Thornton Jr. (born August 18, 1972), better known by his stage name Malice (formerly Malicious and later No Malice), is an American rapper from Virginia Beach, Virginia.
+He is best known for being one half of hip-hop duo Clipse, alongside his younger brother and fellow rapper Pusha T. Malice released his solo debut album Hear Ye Him in 2013, followed by Let the Dead Bury the Dead in 2017.

 Life and career

-1973–2009: Early life and Clipse
+1972–2009: Early life and Clipse

-No Malice was born Gene Elliott Thornton Jr. on August 18, 1973, in The Bronx borough of New York City.
+Malice was born Gene Elliott Thornton Jr. on August 18, 1972, in the Bronx borough of New York City.
 He and his family later moved down south to Virginia Beach.
-He and his brother, Pusha T, formed the rap group Clipse in 1992, and later were introduced to fellow Virginian Pharrell Williams, one half of the high-profile production team The Neptunes.
+He and his younger brother Pusha T formed the duo Clipse while Malice was producing demos with production duo the Neptunes, consisting of Pharrell Williams and Chad Hugo.
 Impressed with their lyrical talents, Williams formed a working relationship with the duo.
 He eventually helped them secure a recording contract with Elektra Records, in 1997.
 Under Elektra, and with The Neptunes handling its production, Clipse recorded their debut album Exclusive Audio Footage.
 The group's debut single "The Funeral", helped to generate fan interest in the album, but failed to make a significant commercial impact.
 With "The Funeral" deemed a failure, Exclusive Audio Footage itself was shelved indefinitely.
 Clipse were subsequently released from their recording contract shortly thereafter.

 In early 2001, Williams signed the duo to Arista Records, through his recently established Star Trak Entertainment imprint.
 Clipse released their commercial debut Lord Willin', on August 20, 2002.
 The album debuted at No. 1 on Billboards Top R&B/Hip-hop Album chart and No. 4 on the Billboard 200, fueled by the strength of the lead singles "Grindin'" and "When the Last Time", which peaked at No. 30 and No. 19 respectively, on the Billboard Hot 100.
 The album's third single "Ma, I Don't Love Her" (featuring Faith Evans), was a modest hit, reaching No. 86 on the Hot 100.
 On October 1, 2002—only a month after its release—Lord Willin' was certified gold by the Recording Industry Association of America (RIAA).